sarahciston/codingcare/posts/0critintro.md

 AI hype describes machine learning systems as impenetrable black boxes.
 It designs the interfaces with which we engage its tools, it claims the proprietary restrictions that hide its data (our data), and it influences the regulations that keep its power in the hands of a select few.
 We only break out of those boxes when we refuse to engage on those terms.

->Kate Crawford argues that computational "ways of seeing depend on the twin moves of abstraction and extraction.
+Kate Crawford argues that computational "ways of seeing depend on the twin moves of abstraction and extraction.
 But these logics can be challenged, just as systems that perpetuate oppression can be rejected."

+>"We can easily forget that the classifications that are casually chosen to shape a technical system can play a dynamic role in shaping the social and material world.
+[Crawford-AtlasofAI128]
+>"The tendency to focus on the issue of bias in artificial intelligence has drawn us away from assessing the core practices of classification in AI, along with their attendant politics."
+[Crawford-AtlasofAI128]
+>"artificial intelligence uses classification to encode power" [Crawford-AtlasofAI]

 Automated decision-making systems disproportionately harm the marginalized majority.
 We are subject to it whenever we lend our data by clicking terms of service pop-ups to make them go away and whenever we must be recognized by borders, banks, and bureaucracies of any kind.
 Our vulnerability in these moments is exploited and profited on — from testing biometric facial technologies in refugee camps [@neddenBiometrieGetestetMillionen2017] to reinforcement learning reliant on AI chatbot user responses.
 Many amazing researchers have highlighted the increasing impacts of AI systems and surveillance capitalism [footnote cite Browne, Gebru, et al].